-Bring the lecture outline to every class-otherwise, be prepared to fail the course.
+Bring the lecture outline to every class.
+The lectures are fast-paced and no words are spelled on the board.
 Use the outline to differentiate major points of each lecture and to see how subsidiary information (1a, 1b, etc.) supports the major points (A, B, etc.).
 Make sure you can explain the 3-4 major ideas with supporting information for any single lecture as you study for the exams.